alwell/Cetasikas/envy_stinginess_regret.md

  ```
- …That which the miser dreads, and he
+ …That which the miser dreads, and hence gives not,
- nce gives not,
- To him not giving just that danger it is:                  Hunger and thirst---for this the thing he dreads---        Just this the doom that does befall
+ To him not giving just that danger it is:
+ Hunger and thirst---for this the thing he dreads---
- the fool
+ Just this the doom that does befall the fool
  In this and also in some other world.
  Hence should he avarice suppress, and make
- Offerings of charity, mastering the
+ Offerings of charity, mastering the taint.
- taint.
  Sure platform in some other future world
  Rewards of virtue on good beings wait.

  ```